Vizio Coming on Strong with its 2020 TV Lineup

 Both P-Series variants will feature the IQ UltraTM version of Vizio’s latest video processor.
 Both models will also offer the new ProGaming Engine.

-Stay tuned for pricing and availability for Vizio’s 2020 line-up.
+Stay tuned for availability info.